licenseware/licenseware-sdk-v3/README.md

 FMW_FILTERS will be an instance of `ReportFilter` which will make available the list of filters on `metadata` object.

+For each column type if `allowed_filters` parameter is not filled the default filters for that column type will be added.

+If `column_type` is not specified either, then `ReportFilter` will try to detect the type based on the other parameters.

+You can take a look on the `ReportFilter` implementation to see how the defaults are applied.

 - Declaring the report